 What’s the difference between fee-only planning and asset-based financial planning?

 A primary difference between the fee-only and asset-based billing models is that the fee-only model charges clients a predetermined fixed fee for comprehensive financial planning guidance that does not involve direct portfolio management.
 In contrast, under asset-based compensation models, the fees for financial planning services are typically variable and are tied to the value of the portfolio assets that are directly under the adviser’s management.
-Under our fee-only planning model we definitely review client portfolios and provide specific recommendations as needed, but responsibility for implementation and ongoing monitoring of such recommendations lies solely with the client.
+Under our fee-only planning model, we definitely review client portfolios and provide specific recommendations as needed, but responsibility for implementation and ongoing monitoring of such recommendations lies solely with the client.
 Prospective clients who are seeking ongoing portfolio management, should not use the fee-only model and should enquire about different planning options.

 Why doesn’t your pricing model include hourly financial planning?